Mathfig/LearningThings/README.md

 ## Regular Latin Squares

-A summer-long Combinatorics REU where I (with much help of my advisor Carl Mummert from Marshall University) enumerated a family of latin squares and produced a lower bound for the number of mates that a latin square of a given size can have.
+A summer Combinatorics REU where I (with much help of my advisor Carl Mummert from Marshall University) enumerated a family of latin squares and produced a lower bound for the number of mates that a latin square of a given size can have.